-The Graduate School of Public Health and Health Policy's student recruitment efforts, including those that target underrepresented groups, are described in Criterion 4.3.a.
+The Graduate School of Public Health and Health Policy's student recruitment efforts, including those that target underrepresented groups, are described in Criterion 4.3 in the ERF.
 Once enrolled, there are a variety of specific programs available aimed at increasing student academic and professional success, retention, and graduation.
 These include: Professional Writing Assistance, internships and job opportunities for students.
 Also, the City University of New York provides a range of University-wide services to students, including child care, disability resources, international student services, mental health and wellness services, women's centers, and Veterans Services.
-Several student organizations emphasize the role of diversity in public health, offering students of all backgrounds a shared community (see Criterion 1.5.e).
-Finally, the Graduate School of Public Health and Health Policy is a leader in the Healthy CUNY Initiative, which seeks to promote student health and reduce health-related barriers that can adversely impact students' ability to complete their degrees (for examples, in the areas of mental health, sexual and reproductive health, and health-related behaviors).
+Several student organizations emphasize the role of diversity in public health, offering students of all backgrounds a shared community (see Criterion 1.5).
+Finally, the Graduate School of Public Health and reduce health-related barriers that can adversely impact students' ability to complete their degrees (for examples, in the areas of mental health, sexual and reproductive health, and health-related behaviors).